Redocly/museum-openapi-example/index.md

 [Redocly CLI](https://github.com/Redocly/redocly-cli) is an open source CLI utility for all things OpenAPI.
 Try Redocly CLI to get to grips with some of the different things you can do with OpenAPI.

-- Use `stats` to assess an API: `redocly stats openapi.yaml`.
+- Use `stats` to assess an API: `npx @redocly/cli stats openapi.yaml`.
-- Run `lint` to observe if an OpenAPI is compatible with a set of standards: `redocly lint openapi.yaml`.
+- Run `lint` to observe if an OpenAPI is compatible with a set of standards: `npx @redocly/cli lint openapi.yaml`.
-- View API reference documentation: `redocly preview-docs openapi.yaml`.
+- View localhost preview of the documentation: `npx @redocly/cli preview`.

 The [Redocly CLI documentation](https://redocly.com/docs/cli/) has all the information you need to dive into more detail on any of these common tasks, and of course many more!